dg/dibi/readme.md

 ### Modifiers

-In addition to the `?` wild char, we can also use modifiers:
+In addition to the `?` wildcard char, we can also use modifiers:

 | modifier | description
 |----------|-----